 Affiliate disclosure: this article contains EaseUS affiliate links (link

 /go/easeus).
-Our rating is based on 6 months of real-world tests across 60 scenarios — see methodology.
+Our assessment is based on documented capabilities and public reviews - see how we assess.
 Recuva is not an affiliate partner of Save My Disk: we have no financial reason to penalize it, and it remains our recommendation for simple cases.

 EaseUS Data Recovery Wizard and Recuva are the two most widely known consumer data recovery tools in 2026.
 One is commercial, cross-platform, versatile.
 The other is free, Windows-only, focused on simple deletions.
 Both have their place - but not in the same situations.
 This comparison settles it.